pascalchevrel/vcs/README.md

 PHP library to make it easier to get data from various version control systems used at Mozilla.

-Curretly, its only feature is to extract commit data from Subversion/Git/Mercurial repositories via the `svn|git|hg log` command and return that data with the same structure (so data extracted from these logs can be more easily merged/compared).
+Curretly, its only features are:
+- Extract commit data from Subversion/Git/Mercurial repositories via the `svn|git|hg log` command and return that data with the same structure (so data extracted from these logs can be more easily merged/compared).
+- Run an update command on the repository

 ###Installable via Composer:
 ```json